Try the new Overwolf Troubleshooter now!

 - Try running Overwolf

-This scenario might occur due to a Windows update gone wrong, like when updating from Windows 7/8/8.1 to Windows 10, or even due to outdated drivers.
+This might occur due to a Windows update gone wrong or due to outdated drivers.

 - Press the Windows key + R